Director of Wellness Center

-The Director is responsible for the coordination, implementation and promotion of comprehensive health education, mental health and wellness program for all members of the campus community, including students, staff, faculty and visitors.
+The Director is responsible for the coordination, implementation and promotion of comprehensive health education, manage pandemic health, mental health and wellness programs for all members of the campus community, including students, staff, faculty and visitors.
 The Director of the Wellness Center is a student-centered, culturally responsive individual who will lead our Wellness Center and manage the day-to-day operations and activities.
 Under the general direction of the Associate Vice President for Student Engagement and Completion, the incumbent provides leadership and program direction of the Center, implements, and assesses programs and initiatives focused on student wellness.
 The Director assists with providing mental health services to students, and is expected to have knowledge of local and national issues, trends, and best practice standards in college mental health.
 The Director works with community partners to ensure that students have referral sources beyond the scope of the Wellness Center.
 The Wellness Center serves students, faculty and staff at both Middletown and Newburgh campus locations.

 Preferred Knowledge, Skills, Abilities and Worker Characteristics:

 - Licensed Clinical Social Worker or Licensed Psychologist (PhD, PsyD)

 - Three or more years of experience delivering mental health and or health services to students in a higher education setting with a successful record of accomplishment of addressing issues of equity and inclusion with students, faculty, and administrators.